 1609/1612L1 (300 copies printed) last line, in two columns: ANTONIVS VERONENSIS; FRANCISCVS BELLEFORESTIVS, Gallicè; 15th line of text from the top ends with cursive "bella".),

 1610/1613D1 (75 copies printed(text identical to 1598D.
 Some of the 1598D have Ort2 rather than Ort3 as their world map.
-This 1613D edition always has Ort3 (last line, centered like 2 lines above it, in Gothic script like the entire text: maken dit hebben wy hier alleene int corte aenwysen willen).
+The 1613D edition always has Ort3 (last line, centred like 2 lines above it, in Gothic script like the entire text: maken dit hebben wy hier alleene int corte aenwysen willen).

 Approximate number of copies printed: about 4000.